 6.1.1 Principle evolution paths

-Figure 1 outlines known, principle evolution path options concerning the implementation and runtime environment of H.248 entities:
+Cloudification relates to the transformation of a network element (as functional and physical entity) in case of H.248 entities.
+The transformation results in a transitioning from an existing state towards a future state, and the notion of state could be equated with "implementation or realization principle of a functional entity".
+Figure 1 outlines such known, principle evolution path options concerning the implementation and runtime environment of H.248 entities: